buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 > Alexander’s ideas have taken root in unexpected places.
 His early books, especially [‘Notes on the Synthesis of Form’](https://amzn.to/33bC2aO) and [‘A Pattern Language’](https://amzn.to/2M7M9Za), influenced computer scientists, who found useful parallels between building design and software design.

-If you read Alexander’s book – and it’s by no means a brisk read at 1,171 pages! – **the parallels between his methodology and that of user interface pattern libraries**, like Pattern Tap and UI Patterns, become clear.
+If you read Alexander’s book – and it’s by no means a brisk read at 1,171 pages – **the parallels between his methodology and that of user interface pattern libraries**, like Pattern Tap and UI Patterns, become clear.

 The methodology I explored in Chapter 2 – **Objects, Components, Patterns, Pages and Flows** – where we use simple things to build complicated things is not unlike Alexander’s methodology.
 The only difference is that Alexander’s sequencing, designed to meet the needs of architecture, moves from the large to the small:

-> When we use the network of a language, we always use it as a **sequence**, going through the patterns, moving always from the larger patterns to the smaller, always from the ones which create structures, to the ones which then embellish those structures, and then to those which embellish the embellishments…
+> When we use the network of a language, we always use it as a **sequence**, going through the patterns, moving always from the larger patterns to the smaller, always from the ones which create structures, to the ones which then embellish those structures, and then to those which embellish the embellishments.

 We could imagine similar words being used to describe the design of pages, which have to function at a practical level, but which can be embellished at a pattern and component level.